carsten-wenderdel/wildbg/docs/dev/engine.md

 Examples of implementations are
 - `GameOverEvaluator` for positions where the game is over and the probabilities are known.
 - `OnnxEvaluator` which uses a neural net in `ONNX` format to calculate the probabilities.
-- `ComplexEvaluator` which consists of a `GameOverEvaluator` and other evaluators for different game phases.
+- `CompositeEvaluator` which consists of a `GameOverEvaluator` and other evaluators for different game phases.
 It decides which evaluator to use based on the position.
 - `RolloutEvaluator` which uses another evaluator to do rollouts.

 ## Inputs generation